-It is the mission of the Edwardsville Police Department in cooperation with our community to protect life, property, and enhance the quality of life for all of our citizens
+It is the mission of the Edwardsville Police Department in cooperation with our community to protect life, property, and the rights of those we serve and to enhance the quality of life for all of our citizens.

 The Department of Police is proud to serve a community that has a crime rate which is lower than that of the nation, the State of Illinois, Madison County, and most communities its size.

 The corporate authorities have responded to the city’s growth with approval to expand the police operation.
-There are now forty-three (43) sworn officers among the staff of fifty-seven (57) full-time employees and one part-time employees and six (6) school crossing guards.
-In addition to traditional police services, including participation in the regional undercover drug enforcement group, the department administers an exemplary D.A.R.E program and has five officers assigned full-time to the middle, alternative, and senior high schools, as school resource officers.
+There are now forty-five (45) sworn officers among the staff of sixty-two (62) full-time employees.
+In addition to traditional police services, including participation in the regional undercover drug enforcement group, the department administers an exemplary D.A.R.E program and has four officers assigned full-time to the middle and senior high schools, as school resource officers.

 Animal control, parking and general code enforcement are handled by the department’s community services officers, who also assist the sworn staff with some basic police duties.
-These non-sworn community services officers also supplement the school crossing guard program, which is under the supervision of the daytime shift commander.
+These non-sworn community services officers are under the supervision of the daytime shift commander.